sabbir-rupom/akaash-rest-api/README.md

 * For exception handle inside your backend code, use the following code sample [**NOTE**: Check the `ResultCode` class for status-code definitions]
 ```
- throw new Exception_ApiException(ResultCode::NOT_FOUND, "Data not found");
+ throw new System_ApiException(ResultCode::NOT_FOUND, "Data not found");
 ```

-* To access helper / library / config classes, simply call their resources as follows [**NOTE**: Check the class name prefix; must be the similar with the directory name where resides]
+* To access system / model / common / config classes, simply call their resources as follows [**NOTE**: Check the class name prefix; must be the similar with the directory name where resides]
 ```
  $data = Common_DateUtil::getToday();
 ```